nulocat/MonoDB/readme.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT.
 See the [LICENSE](LICENCE.txt) file for details.